 Arlene Ang’s latest poetry collection, Banned for Life, was published by Misty Publications in 2014.
 She is also the author of The Desecration of Doves; Secret Love Poems; Bundles of Letters Including A, V and Epsilon, co-written with Valerie Fox; and Seeing Birds in Church Is a Kind of Adieu.
 Her poems have appeared in Ambit, Caketrain, Diagram, Poetry Ireland, Poet Lore, Rattle, and Salt Hill as well as the Best of the Web anthologies 2008 and 2009.
 She lives in Spinea, Italy.
 For additional information, visit: www.leafscape.org.

-Susan Terris’s recent books include Take Two: Film Studies (Omnidawn), Memos (Omnidawn), and Ghost of Yesterday: New & Selected Poems (Marsh Hawk Press).
-She’s published 6 books of poetry, 16 chapbooks, 3 artist’s books, and one play.
-Journal credits include The Southern Review, Georgia Review, and Ploughshares.
-A poem of hers appeared in Pushcart Prize XXXI.
-A poem from Memos appeared in Best American Poetry 2015.
+Susan Terris is a freelance editor and the author of seven books of poetry, seventeen chapbooks, three artist’s books, and two plays.
+Her recent books are Dream Fragments (Swan Scythe Press Winner, 2020), Familiar Tense (Marsh Hawk, 2019), Take Two: Film Studies (Omnidawn, 2017), Memos (Omnidawn, 2015), and Ghost of Yesterday: New & Selected Poems (Marsh Hawk, 2012.
+Journal publications include The Southern Review, Georgia Review, Prairie Schooner, Blackbird, and Ploughshares.
+Poems of hers have appeared in Pushcart Prize and Best American Poetry.
 She is editor emerita of Spillway Magazine.